michael-spengler/p2p-enterprise/README.md

 1. [Peer 2 Peer Tasks](https://peer2peer-enterprise.org:1443/)
 2. [Peer 2 Peer People](https://peer2peer-enterprise.org:3443/)

+# Quality Criteria
+How fast can someone delegate a task?
+How fast is this task completed on average?
+How happy are the ones who delegated the task?
+How happy are the ones who solved the task - e.g. with the clarity of the task description and the reward for it?

 # Values & Spirit
 Shall be built in the spirit of Web3
 1. high degree of decentralization (e.g. deployed as permaapp via arweaveapps)